schottsfired/cjp-demo-environment/README.md

 * CloudBees Jenkins Operations Center (CJOC) at http://cjp.local/cjoc
 * CloudBees Jenkins Enterprise (CJE) "prod" at http://cjp.local/cje-prod
 * CloudBees Jenkins Enterprise (CJE) "test" at http://cjp.local/cje-test
-* A *shared* SSH agent based on [jenkinsci/ssh-slave](https://hub.docker.com/r/jenkinsci/ssh-slave/)
+* An *shared* SSH agent based on [jenkinsci/ssh-slave](https://hub.docker.com/r/jenkinsci/ssh-slave/)
-* A *shared* Cloud with one JNLP agent based on [cloudbees/jnlp-slave-with-java-build-tools](https://hub.docker.com/r/cloudbees/jnlp-slave-with-java-build-tools/)
+* A *shared* Cloud and the ability to spawn JNLP agents based on [cloudbees/jnlp-slave-with-java-build-tools](https://hub.docker.com/r/cloudbees/jnlp-slave-with-java-build-tools/)
 * Support for Docker on Docker

 *NOTE: All services are intended to run on the same host in this example.*